-Due to Notre Dame de Namur University not having any undergraduate programs and no graduate students living on campus, all supporting programs have stopped.
+Due to Notre Dame de Namur University not having any in person undergraduate programs and no graduate students living on campus, all supporting programs have stopped.
 However, there are online training programs available.

-There were no campus-based drug or alcohol-related fatalities in the 2019, 2020, or 2021 academic year.
+There were no campus-based drug or alcohol-related fatalities in the 2019, 2020, or 2021 academic years while undergraduates live on campus.
+No undergraduates have resided on campus since that time.
+There have also been no drug or alcohol related fatalities since that time among the graduate residents.